lars-sorgalla/data-eng-zoomcamp-2023/README.md

 # Welcome
 This project contains an end-to-end data pipeline, written in Python.
 It is my capstone project to finalize the [Data Engineering Zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp#data-engineering-zoomcamp) in the 2023 Cohort.

-The application reads local CSV data about trending Youtube videos in Germany, transforms it with Apache Spark and uploads it to Google Cloud Storage.
+The application reads local CSV data - into bronze layer - about trending Youtube videos in Germany, transforms it with Apache Spark - into silver layer - and uploads it to Google Cloud Storage.
 Then it is loaded from GCS into BigQuery.
-At the very end is a Dashboard in Looker Studio, that connects to the transformed table in BigQuery.
+At the very end is a dashboard in Looker Studio, that connects to the transformed table in BigQuery.

 # TODOs
 - create requirements_dev.txt for dev dependencies which are not needed for prod